© 2021 Snekguy. All rights reserved.

 “Do you live here alone?”
 Freddy asked, taking one of the steaming mugs as she passed it to him.
 “This is a big place for one person to take care of.”

 “After my husband passed and my son took a job in another state, I became the sole resident,” she replied as she took a conservative sip of her tea.
 “We had staff members at one point – maids, groundskeepers, and butlers – but I use so little of the building that paying to maintain it seemed like a waste of money.
 That’s the reason the place is in such a sorry state,” she added apologetically.
-“Paying so many salaries to keep rooms that never see any use in pristine condition was a poor use of the funds my husband left us.”
+“Paying so many salaries to keep rooms that never see any use in pristine condition was a poor use of the funds my husband left me.”

 “My condolences,” Freddy added, bringing his cup to his lips.
 Whatever she had guessed, it had been right.
 The tea was delicious.